Security

 ---

-Queries must be written in **openCypher Version 9** to ensure compatibility with both Neo4j and Amazon Neptune.
+Queries must be written in **openCypher Version 9** for compatibility with both Neo4j and Amazon Neptune.

 ---